 His highly acclaimed recordings include Wagner's "Der fliegende Hollander" Catalani's "La Wally" for BMG and Richard Strauss' " Die schweigsame Frau".
 His recording of Massenet's "Cherubin" was awarded the Grand Prix du Disque, the Diapason d'Or, the German Critics Prize and the Caecilia Prize Bruxelles.
 Mr. Steinberg's latest recording is Mozart's "La Clemenza di Tito" for RCA, recorded live with the Munich Radio Orchestra.

 In February 2010 Pinchas Steinberg made his La Scala debut conducting 3 concerts of Schumann's "Faust Szenen" with the Orchestra Filarmonica della Scala.
-Recent engagements include concerts in Budapest, Rome, Cincinnati, Turin, Sydney, Naples, Prague, Moscow and at the Concertgebouw in Amsterdam.
+Other engagements included concerts in Budapest, Rome, Cincinnati, Turin, Sydney, Naples, Prague, Moscow and at the Concertgebouw in Amsterdam.